Clarence Makwetu: Political career

 In April 1992, Makwetu declared at his political party's Annual Congress that the PAC was now not opposed to taking part in the negotiations to end the apartheid, so long the negotiations were held in a "neutral venue under a neutral chairman."
 The PAC unsuccessfully argued during the Codesa negotiations that any settlement that did not tackle the land question was flawed, and this failure lead the party to be divided over whether to participate in the 1994 elections.
 Makwetu argued for participation, and ordered the party's military wing, the Azanian People's Liberation Army (Apla), to end its armed struggle, but with the party not fully behind the campaign, the party only won five seats in the historic first non-racial election.
 In 1994, he became one of the PAC's three MPs in South Africa's first democratic Parliament.

 Makwetu was unseated as leader in 1996, being accused of bringing the party into disrepute, and retired.
 Following his expulsion from the PAC in 1997, Makwetu went on to form and lead the Pan Africanist Movement (PAM).
-Makwetu's son, Mazwi, said his father resorted to land activism in his home town of Cofimvaba in the former Transkei where he had a farm, livestock and several fields.
+Makwetu's nephew, Mazwi, said his uncle resorted to land activism in his home town of Cofimvaba in the former Transkei where he had a farm, livestock and several fields.